jinserk/pytorch-asr/README.md

 Pytorch-asr is targeted to develop a framework supporting multiple acoustic models.
 You have to specify one of model to train or predict.
 Currently, `resnet_ctc`, `resnet_ed`, and `deepspeech` models work for training and prediction.
 Try these models first.

-If you do training for the first time, you have to prepare the dataset.
+If you do training for the first time, you have to preprocess the dataset.
+Currently we utilize Kaldi's recipe directory containing preprocessed corpus data.
+You need to run the preparation script in Kaldi recipe before doing the followings.
-Currently we support only the Kaldi's ASpIRE recipe datatset, originated from LDC's fisher corpus.
+Now we support only the Kaldi's ASpIRE recipe datatset, originated from LDC's fisher corpus.
-Please modify `asr/dataset/aspire.py` according to the location of your corpus data.
+Please modify `RECIPE_PATH` variable in `asr/dataset/aspire.py` first according to the location of your Kaldi setup.
 ```
 $ python prepare.py aspire
 ```